ashishmaurya12/java-project/README.md

 # java-project
-online voting system program by using java
+online voting system program by using java.